 Problem 1: Site failure due to excessive traffic

-A sudden increase in the number of visitors may cause the site to crash, and in the worst case, to shut down the site completely.
-Unless you make sure you have the right level of scalability.
+A sudden increase in the number of visitors may cause the site to crash and, in the worst case, to shut down the site entirely.
+Unless you make sure that you have the right level of scalability.
 If you use Google Cloud Platform, increasing the upscaling capability is a matter of a few clicks or typing a few commands.

-An instance group is a collection of virtual machines that you can manage centrally – in simple terms, as if all the machines were a single machine.
+An instance group is a collection of virtual machines that you can manage centrally – put simply, as if all the instances were a single machine.
 You can manage the instances yourself (unmanaged instance groups) or in an automated manner (managed instance groups – MIGs).

 MIG provides automatic upscaling and downscaling.
-Set the minimum and maximum number of instances to which scaling can take place.
+Set the minimum and the maximum number of instances to which scaling can be done.
 When preparing for Black Friday, it is worth increasing the number of instances in the upper limit so that the website can handle the increased traffic.
 You can do it from the GCP console.
 Google Cloud Platform won’t charge you for your precaution – you’ll pay for your actual usage, regardless of the set upper limit.

 App Engine scaling

 For the App Engine service, automatic scaling is set by default.
-The service dynamically adjusts to increased traffic (upscaling) and to lower usage (downscaling).
-If you are using the automatic scaling App Engine, you can welcome a lot of visitors to your e-commerce on Black Friday without worry.
+The service dynamically adjusts to increased traffic (upscaling) and lower usage (downscaling).
+If you are using the automatic scaling in App Engine, you can welcome many visitors to your e-commerce on Black Friday without worry.

-If you are using the App Engine and scaling the service manually, take care before Black Friday to set an appropriate upper limit on the number of instances.
+If you use the App Engine and scale the service manually, take care before Black Friday to set an appropriate upper limit on the number of instances.

 You can change the scaling settings in the configuration file app.yaml.

-If your service runs in containers that you manage in Google Kubernetes Engine, you can implement automatic cluster scaling – cluster autoscaler.
-In a high load situation, the autoscaler adds more nodes to the pool.
+If your service runs in containers you manage in Google Kubernetes Engine, you can implement automatic cluster scaling – cluster autoscaler.
+The autoscaler adds more nodes to the pool to meet the demand.
 When there is less traffic, the service will scale back down.